-Master’s in School Counseling Online
+Online Master’s in School Counseling Degree

 The Master of Education (MEd) in School Counseling degree program at Grand Canyon University offers individuals with a bachelor’s degree the opportunity to seek certification and pursue a career as a school counselor.
 This master’s degree leads to initial licensure and serves as the next step for professional growth in two fields — education and counseling.